QubesOS/qubes-doc/user/templates/xfce-templates.md

 The download may take a while depending on your connection speed.

-To reinstall a Xfce TemplateVM that is already installed in your system, see [How to Reinstall a TemplateVM](/doc/reinstall-template/).
+To reinstall a Xfce template that is already installed in your system, see [How to Reinstall a template](/doc/reinstall-template/).